-2.1.2 Role of transition modes
+2.1.2 Role of transition and compatibility modes

-Some of the WPA3 and Wi-Fi Enhanced Open modes defined in [1] and [3] are transition modes, which are intended to support interoperability between devices that only support, or are configured in, certain other legacy modes.
+Some of the WPA3 and Wi-Fi Enhanced Open modes defined in [1] and [3] are transition or compatibility modes, which are intended to support interoperability between devices that only support, or are configured in, certain other legacy modes.

-A transition mode configured on a BSS of an AP is a transitional solution until all STAs in the network support the higher security mode.
+A transition or compatibility mode configured on a BSS of an AP is a transitional solution until all STAs in the network support the higher security mode.
 For example, a BSS configured in WPA3-Personal Transition Mode will support connections from STAs that have Network Profiles configured in WPA3-Personal Only Mode, WPA3-Personal Transition Mode, or a WPA2-Personal mode.
+A BSS configured in WPA3-Personal Compatibility Mode (using RSN Overriding) will support connections from STAs that support RSN Overriding and have Network Profiles configured in WPA3-Personal Only Mode, or from any STAs that have Network Profiles configured in WPA3-Personal Transition Mode or a WPA2-Personal mode.

 Similarly, a transition mode configured on a STA is a transitional solution until all BSSs in the network support the higher security mode.
-For example, a STA configured with a Network Profile in WPA3-Personal Transition Mode will connect to BSSs in the network that are operating in WPA3-Personal Only Mode, WPA3-Personal Transition Mode, or a WPA2-Personal mode.
-On the other hand, a STA configured with a Network Profile in WPA3-Personal Only Mode will connect to APs in the network that are operating in WPA3-Personal Only Mode or WPA3-Personal Transition Mode, but not to APs operating in a WPA2-Personal mode.
+For example, a STA configured with a Network Profile in WPA3-Personal Transition Mode will connect to BSSs in the network that are operating in WPA3-Personal Only Mode, WPA3-Personal Transition Mode, WPA3-Personal Compatibility Mode or a WPA2-Personal mode.
+On the other hand, a STA configured with a Network Profile in WPA3-Personal Only Mode will connect to APs in the network that are operating in WPA3-Personal Only Mode or WPA3-Personal Transition Mode, or to APs in WPA3-Personal Compatibility Mode if the STA supports RSN Overriding, but not to APs operating in a WPA2-Personal mode.